junior-devleague/intro-to-unity-interface/README.md

-# intro-to-unity-interface
+# Getting to Know the Unity Interface
-[beginner] Unity Interface-User Interface, Vector, and Transform components
+Basics of using the Unity3D game engine platform.

-## Welcome to your first Unity Repo!
+## Welcome to the Unity3D Interface!
-This guide is going to be covering the basics of Unity from the different parts of the User Interface to learning basic concepts such as Vectors and Transformations.
+This guide will cover the different parts of Unity's user interface and some basic game development concepts such as how to use Vectors and Transformations.

-Remember: Understanding the interface is key as a video game developer and should be second nature.
+_**Remember:**_ Understanding the interface is key as a video game developer and should be second nature.
 So refer back to this if you ever need help!

 Happy gaming!
 ## A Resource you should definitely check out